ayak0/2D-enthalpy-method-Titan/README.md

-**simulate_delta_Titan.m**: the main script to choose parameters and run the main source code (enthalpy_method_Titan.m) **enthalpy_method_Titan.m**: the main source code to simulate deltas for all scenarios
+**simulate_delta_Titan.m**: the main script to choose parameters and run the main source code (enthalpy_method_Titan.m) **enthalpy_method_Titan.m**: the main source code to simulate deltas for all scenarios **data/scenario_params.csv**: a list of model parameters for all scenarios **output/examples/**: example .mat file during the first cycle of V1S scenario.
+Type "imagesc(H')" to see the simulated delta.